stancsz/AgentProgrammingLanguage/README.md

 - Emit both a portable IR (JSON) and a Python module (`.py` or bytecode) that shares the same semantics.
 - Execute via the reference Python runtime (`apl.runtime`), which enforces capability gates, logs traces, and provides deterministic mock adapters for testing.
 - Optional: export IR to LangGraph, CrewAI, or custom orchestrators without losing the source-of-truth agent code.
+- Package compiled agents into deployable artifacts (wheels, OCI images, serverless bundles) along with capability manifests so they can run locally or on cloud platforms that satisfy the declared runtime contracts.

 ## Repository layout (recommended)
 - apl-spec/             - language spec & grammar (Markdown)